ResilientApp/Res-a-Me/backend/README.md

     rm -rf ~/miniconda3/miniconda.sh
     ~/miniconda3/bin/conda init bash

-# Using the ResilientDB server
+# Installing ResilientDB

-To use the ResilientDB server, you need to build ResilientDB and deploy 4 replicas and 1 client proxy on your local machine.
+To use the ResilientDB service, you need to build ResilientDB and deploy 4 replicas and 1 client proxy on your local machine.
 The proxy acts as an interface for all the clients.
 It batches client requests and forwards these batches to the replica designated as the leader.
 The 4 replicas participate in the PBFT consensus to order and execute these batches.
 Post execution, they return the response to the leader.

     git clone https://github.com/resilientdb/resilientdb.git